BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_heyVR.md

 ```

 The package also includes a sandbox version.
-For detailed instructions on how to use the package, check out our documentation on the [NPM Package](https://docs.heyvr.io/en/game-development/sdk/gameplay/npm-package).
+For detailed instructions on how to use the package, check out the documentation on [NPM Package](https://docs.heyvr.io/en/game-development/sdk/gameplay/npm-package).